yalayo/sap-migration-assistant/README-DEPLOYMENT.md

 ## Step 5: Deploy

-### Option A: GitHub Actions (Recommended)
+### Option A: Automated Testing
 - Push to your main branch
 - The workflow in `.github/workflows/deploy.yml` will trigger automatically
-- GitHub Actions will build the Docker image and deploy to Cloudflare
+- GitHub Actions will build the Docker image and test it
-- Check the Actions tab for deployment status
+- Check the Actions tab for build status
+- Use the tested image for manual deployment to your chosen platform

 ### Option B: Manual Deployment
 ```bash